 Students select coursework in consultation with their faculty advisor; this allows students to tailor their degree to specific interests and needs.

 The course requirements of the major consist of 6 core courses, 2 CSC electives (one of which can be an independent study), 4 research courses, and 1 colloquium.
 Students are expected to complete all the major course requirements before taking the Comprehensive Exam.

-Elective units must be graduate courses in Computer Science, only one course may be an approved independent study or a non-CS course selected from the list of approved electives.
+Elective units must be graduate courses in Computer Science.
+One course may be an approved independent study or a non-CS course selected from the list of approved electives.

 Research Projects and Colloquia